 Alphabet has acquired Redux via an Ireland-based subsidiary of Google.
-Though it is not quite clear yet that when exactly did this deal took place.
-The transfer of shares between NVF Tech Limited, the holders of Redux and Google was confirmed on the 13th of December, last year.
+Though it is not quite clear yet when exactly this deal took place.
+The transfer of shares between NVF Tech Limited, the holders of Redux, and Google was confirmed last year on the 13th of December.
 The U.K. regulatory filings have confirmed the date.
 Whereas another well-known source, Crunchbase, claims the deal to have taken place in August.

-Google is yet to make any official announcement declaring the price or any other the details of the deal.
+Google has yet to make any official announcement declaring the price or any other deal details.
 Redux had then backed up by significant investors like Arie Capital.
 In the March of 2017 only, Redux had raised $5 million.
-The company, with their focus centred mainly around computing, mobile, automotive and industrial controls had 178 granted patents.
+The company’s focus centered mainly on computing, mobile, automotive and industrial controls had 178 granted patents.

-Alphabet is believed to be potential gainers from the deal.
-Google introduced smartphone series in 2016.
-So the engineering talent from Redux is definitely going to help Google improving their smartphones, especially in the sound department.
+Alphabet is believed to be a potential gainer from the deal.
+Google introduced the smartphone series in 2016.
+So the engineering talent from Redux is definitely going to help Google improve their smartphones, especially in the sound department.
 Google can also utilise haptic feedback technology of Redux.
 The voice-controlled speakers are already being heavily promoted by Google at the CES conference.
 With this device Google is trying to compete with the Echo device by Amazon.com Inc.